gsabran/flow-router/README.md

 With this, FlowRouter will cache pages and clear them after 10 seconds.

+The caching is based on the url, the user id, and an optional key that you can set by implementing the method `getCacheKey(params, req) -> string` on your route.

 > By default, page cache is **turned off**.

 **This is a smart cache and once your DDP connection sends actual data, cache will get invalidated locally.**